Kong/docs.konghq.com/app/enterprise/k8s-changelog.md

 Please review the changelog for
 [Kong Gateway](https://github.com/Kong/kong/blob/master/CHANGELOG.md).

-### Plugins
+### Enterprise Plugins

-Follow new enterprise-only plugins have been added in this release:
+The following plugins are included in this release:

 * degraphql
 * graphql-rate-limiting-advanced